monistode/ISA-docs/CISC_register.md

 Increment `[%REG+$OFF]` by one
 `[%REG+$OFF] += 1`

+Reset the flag register, then set the `CF` to 1 if the result has an extra carry, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).

 # DEC `%REG`
 `00000101` - 2 bytes

 Decrement `%REG` by one

 `%REG -= 1`

+Reset the flag register, then set the `CF` to 1 if the result is negative, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), the `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).

 # DEC `[%REG]`
 `00000110` - 2 bytes